 Because amphiboles and quartz are composed mainly of silicates (the same compounds found in glass), they are highly nonreactive.
 That means unless you cook with industrial strength hydrochloric acid on your granite countertops, you are unlikely to ruin it with typical kitchen ingredients.
 It's important to remember that sealants aren't as hardy, though, and may degrade if acidic substances are regularly spilled on them.

-Granite is quite scratch resistant, but it is not the hardest rock out there, however, which means owners should exercise at least a little caution to avoid scuffs.
+Granite is quite scratch resistant, but it is not the hardest rock out there, which means owners should exercise at least a little caution to avoid scuffs.
 While knives typically wont scratch the surface, they'll get dull pretty quickly, so a cutting board is still recommended.
 Because granite isn't super dense, one can also fix it fairly easily by buffing off the top polish and scratches, then filling in with a polish or sealant available in any hardware store.
-The ease of fixing issues makes for a kitchen countertop that stays sound for decades in return for its upfront investment.
+The ease of fixing issues makes for a kitchen countertop material that stays sound for decades in return for its upfront investment.

 Engineered Stone Quartz Countertops